gonzalobravoargentina/Metadata_CORALNET/README.md

 # Metadata_CORALNET

-R script to read metadata from photoquadrats and and create a .csv to be imported into CORALNET.
+## Description

-## CORALNET METADATA FILE
+This R script is designed to read metadata from photoquadrats and generate a .csv file that can be easily imported into CORALNET.

-Depending on your source you will have a list of Recognized column names.
-CORALNET provide several standard metadata fields for your images such as Date, Camera, Photographer, Water quality, Strobes, Framing gear used, White balance card and Comments.
+## CORALNET Metadata File
-In your source you can add 5 auxiliary metadata fields.
-In this example those are: habitat, country, locality, site and strata.
+When working with CORALNET, you will have a list of recognized column names.
+CORALNET provides several standard metadata fields for your images, including Date, Camera, Photographer, Water quality, Strobes, Framing gear used, White balance card, and Comments.
+In addition to these standard fields, you can include five auxiliary metadata fields.
+In this example, we've used habitat, country, locality, site, and strata as auxiliary fields.
+We complete the metadata of the photos using Lightroom Classic.

-We complete the metadata of the photos using lightroom classic.
+## Lightroom to CORALNET

-### Lightroom -> CORALNET
+We have selected specific metadata fields to add information to the photoquadrats in Lightroom.
+The information varies depending on whether the images are from the intertidal or subtidal zones.

-We selected metadata fields to add information into the photoquadrats depending if they are from intertidal or subtidal.
+### Example of Metadata Fields:

-## INTERTIDAL PHOTOS
+# Intertidal:
 - SourceFile = Name
 - DateCreated = Date
 - Title = strata